 By Martin D’Souza | Opening Doorz Editorial | March 08, 2018

-Ask her to reveal something about her book which is to be released this year, and Dr. Ruby Dhalla smiles, keeping the suspense intact before saying: “Malala Yousafzai perhaps said it best: one child, one teacher, one book, one pen can change the world.”
+When asked to share a glimpse of her upcoming book, set to release this year, Dr. Ruby Dhalla smiles, keeping the details under wraps.
+Instead, she offers a powerful quote: “Malala Yousafzai said it best—one child, one teacher, one book, one pen can change the world.”

 Dr. Ruby Dhalla